-So, we did the hard part for you, and came up with 3 easy steps to take to understand your competition in or around Westchester County, NY.
+So, we did the hard part for you, and came up with 3 easy steps to take to understand your competition.

 Remember, this is just a start.
 You have to always be look at your competitors, and adding to your analysis.
 But, this will get you on the right track.

 What would you do if you were looking for a business like yours in our area?
 If you’re like the 86% of people who rely on the Internet to find a local business, chances are you’re turning to a search engine like Google.